Resin Bound Surfacing and Driveways Specialists

 Not only do we specialise in domestic transformations, but we continue to work on a commercial scale.
 Jobs of this nature include work at Ladram Bay Holiday Park, Costa Coffee in Plymouth and Woodlands Hotel in Sidmouth.
 Once a surface is fully prepared, we have the ability to lay up to 1000m2 of resin on a clear day.

 When required, our team can prepare a suitable base and carry out localised repairs if deemed necessary prior to installation.
-An existing base of either tarmac or concrete can be utilised if it is in suitable condition.
+An existing base of either tarmac or concrete can be utilised if it is in a suitable condition.

-- Colour will not fade
+- The colour will not fade

 - Smooth finish